neil1taylor/nutanix-vpc-orchestrator/docs/ipxe.md

 This guide covers the complete process for automated Nutanix Community Edition installation on IBM Cloud VPC Bare Metal servers using iPXE and HTTP boot.

+The standard install involes:

+1. Downloading the Nutanix ISO.
+2. Using a utility such as Rufus to write to a CD-ROM or USB.
+3. Use the CD-ROM/USB as a boot device.
+4. Use the graphical installer, Nutanix Community Edition Installer, to enter the parameters:
+   * Select Hypervisor: AHV or ESXi.
+   * Select Hypervisor Boot disk.
+   * Select CUM Boot disk.
+   * Select Data disks.
+   * Host IP Address.
+   * CUM IP Address.
+   * Subnet Mask.
+   * Gateway.
+   * DNS Server.
+   * Create single-node cluster: Y/N.
+   * Accept the EULA.
+5. SSH to the CVM appliance created and complete the setup.

 ## Overview

 Instead of using the graphical installer, this method allows completely unattended installation using: